Use the right snowshoes for the terrain.

 If you head out on a long trip into the back country, bear in mind that heavy snowfall can make snow travel extremely difficult even if you have the correct snowshoes.
 In deep snow you can expend more energy going one mile than if you were hiking 12 miles in the spring.

 If you have not used snowshoes before, look around and signup for an expert-guided snowshoe trip.
 You can learn important tips such as how to get up if you fall over in deep snow (make an “X” with your trekking poles on the snow, place your hand in the center of the X and push up).
-Guided snowshoe trips are sometimes offered in National Parks and forests.
+Guided snowshoe trips are sometimes offered in National Parks and Forests Services.
 Some provide snowshoes.
 You can learn important safety tips and find out if snowshoeing is for you.

 Let me know if you have any questions or suggestions.
 I’ll be updating this post periodically for correction, etc.